NVIDIA/VisRTX/README.md

 Several example applications are included showcasing and verifying the features of VisRTX.

-The `visRtxSampleBasic` application combines most features of VisRTX in a single test bed using the general-purpose basic material.
+The `visRtxSampleBasic` application combines most features of VisRTX in a single test bed using the general-purpose basic material, and has the optional parameters: `benchmark`, `offscreen`, `egl`, `dump`.

 The `visRtxSampleMeshViewer` can be used to load a set of arbitrary OBJ meshes and apply MDL materials to them.
 `visRtxSampleMDL` loads a single mesh and renders multiple instances with various MDL materials.